arcanebyte/arcanebyte.github.io/harddrive-product.md

 - Revision A: Supports Apple Lisa 2/5 and Apple ///
 - Revision B: Supports Apple Lisa 2/5, Apple Lisa 2/10, and Apple ///

+### Purchase Options

+For your convenience, you can purchase directly from our site.
+Please note there are multiple variants of this product.

 At this time, all **Apple Parallel Port Hard Drive Emulator** devices sold by ArcaneByte are sold as a completed kit that include the emulator, adapter board, SD card with pre-installed disk images (Lisa Only), and a MicroUSB power cable.
 For Lisa 2/10 systems, a Widget adapter is recommended (sold seperately).

 <div id="smart-button-container">